 Educator Preparation Programs (EPP) and CAEP Accreditation

 Educator accreditation is a seal of approval that assures quality in educator preparation.
-Accreditation ensures that educator programs prepare new teachers to know their subjects, their students, and have the clinical training that allows them to enter the classroom ready to teach effectively.
+Accreditation ensures that educator programs prepare new teachers to know their subjects, and their students, and have the clinical training that allows them to enter the classroom ready to teach effectively.
 Learn more.

-List of EPP Programs
+View the Full List of EPP Programs.

 CAEP Accountability Measures